 Although OPI as a company do not test their finished products or ingredients on animals, they nevertheless pay others to test their products on animals “where required by law”.
 This means that OPI is not cruelty-free.

 When companies claim that they test on animals “where required by law”, it typically means that they sell their products in mainland China, where cosmetics are legally required to be tested on animals.

 To learn more about animal testing laws in China, click here.

 Watch out for the “safety as a priority” trick.
 When a brand emphasizes “product safety”, like OPI and Coty does above, this generally means that they prioritize safety at any cost — even if this means testing on animals to prove safety.

 OPI’s animal testing policy is shared in their FAQ, under “Animal Testing”.
 They only provide a vague answer with a link to Coty’s FAQ.
 This means that they inherit the animal testing policy of their parent company, Coty.

 When we visit the link to Coty’s FAQ, we immediately see several questions regarding Coty’s animal testing policy.
 To find their full animal testing policy, you have to select “Coty Inc. statement on animal testing”.

 This is where we found their official animal testing policy which is listed above:

 OPI is owned by Coty, a company that tests on animals.
 Not only is OPI not cruelty-free but neither is their parent company.

-Yes, OPI is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, OPI is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.